Universal TV (Germany)

-Universal TV is a German pay-tv-channel, operated by Sky Deutschland and headquartered in Munich.
+Universal TV (originally Universal Channel) is a German pay-TV channel, operated by Sky Deutschland and headquartered in Munich.
 The station was announced on 22 May 2013 and launched on 5 September 2013.

-In the course of the global renaming of Universal Channel into Universal TV, the channel was renamed in Germany on 2 July 2018.
+As part of a global rebrand, the channel changed its name in Germany to Universal TV on 2 July 2018.

 It was folded into Sky Deutschland operations in December 2023.

 Programming

-The programme consists of a mixture of feature films and series, the latter being the major part of the program.
-The station's prime time starts at 9 pm and is filled, among other things, by exclusive first broadcastings.
-The complete program is also available in the original version, in addition to German synchronization.
-In addition to series already broadcast on other stations, German-language first-time broadcasts are also offered.
+The channel mainly broadcasts series and some feature films.
+The station's prime time starts at 9pm, sometimes premieres.
+All programmes are dubbed into German and also their original audio.
+Besides reruns of series originally broadcast on other channels, Universal TV also broadcast first-run programmes in German.